Waxahatchee at Rough Trade East

 In the end the music let the vocals and the lyrics down – not enough was done with it originally and for that reason it dragged a good thing down into mediocrity.
 Sadly no amount of live alteration could save this performance, although their attempt to adapt the music did make all the difference.
 It was an enjoyable show but also served to draw attention to the pre-existing problems with Waxahatchee’s music.

-For further information about Waxahatchee and future events visit here.
+For further information and future events visit Waxahatchee’s website here.

 Watch the video for Grass Stain here: